MtGambelOak/PitchParse/tutorial.md

 `背 せ (～が高い)1,(～を向ける)0 freq 3507`

+Lastly, note that the output is sometimes not always sorted perfectly.
+For example, words that are neither verbs nor adjectives may be included in `adjectives and verbs.txt`; currently it is not possible to filter these out perfectly.

 # Minimal Pairs
 At first glance, `minimal pairs.txt` may appear to be the "most important" file.
 After all, minimal pairs may cause confusion when pronounced with incorrect pitch; at least, this is what people often say.
 In reality, I think it's important to consider this quote from the Wikipedia page for Pitch Accent ([with this source](https://en.wikipedia.org/wiki/Japanese_pitch_accent#cite_note-34)):
 > In 2014, a study recording the electrical activity of the brain showed that native Japanese speakers mainly use context, rather than pitch accent information, to contrast between words that differ only in pitch.